-Seton Student Sitters 354 South Orange Ave, South Orange, NJ07079 Seton Student Sitters connects local families looking for childcare services with Seton Hall University students looking…More for work.
+Seton Student Sitters 354 South Orange Ave, South Orange, NJ07079 Seton Student Sitters connects local families looking for childcare services with Seton Hall University students, as…More well as other local college students, looking for work.
 Students and families create profiles on Seton Student Sitters' website, and can peruse the profiles for a compatible family or sitter, or have matches created for them.
 As a result, families and prospective sitters alike can be sure to find compatibility as well as convenience.

 University Wines & Spirits 319 S Orange Ave, South Orange, NJ07079 A small store that sells popular brands of liquor, wine and beer.
 University Wines & Spirits is located across the…More street from Seton Hall University.

 Ticketmaster 400 S Orange Ave, South Orange, NJ07079 There's a Ticketmaster window in Seton Hall's University Center, providing a ticketing resource for students to campus…More and area events and performances.

 Walsh Gallery at Seton Hall University 400 South Orange Ave, South Orange, NJ07079 The Walsh Gallery is Seton Hall's primary exhibition space and has been since its founding in 1994.
 Its focus is…More showcasing works that highlight interdisciplinary themes.
 Previous exhibits include "The Redemptive Vision of Georges Rouault," "Voces y Visiones-Highlights from El Museo del Barrio's Permanent Collection" and "Paperwork."
 The gallery asks off-campus visitors to call ahead to confirm exhibit hours before visiting.